mohit-lal/Greet_App/README.md

 samples, guidance on mobile development, and a full API reference.

+# Project Purpose

-# This project was developed in accordance to the Final project of Completion of Post Graduate Degree in Mobile Solution Development from Conestoga College.
+This project was developed in accordance to the Final project of Completion of Post Graduate Degree in Mobile Solution Development from Conestoga College.
 The project members include Bharath Kumar Merugu, Mohit Lal and Mukunda Bhattarai.

-# Demo Video can be found out as https://github.com/mohit-lal/Greet_App/blob/dev/Demo_Video.mp4
+# Demo Video

+The project demo video and intro can be found out as https://github.com/mohit-lal/Greet_App/blob/dev/Demo_Video.mp4